astropy/astropy-APEs/APE5.rst

-  quite a bit of code in the high-level class customized for particular low- level classes.This is mainly because different reference systems have different "preferred" representations (e.g., equatorial systems are traditionally represented in RA/Dec and possibly distance, not cartesian coordinates). without a way for the frame to convert to its preferred system, there's no easy way to delegate operations like generating reasonable-looking strings or `__repr__`.
+  quite a bit of code in the high-level class customized for particular low- level classes.This is mainly because different reference systems have different "preferred" representations (e.g., equatorial systems are traditionally represented in RA/Dec and possibly distance, not Cartesian coordinates). without a way for the frame to convert to its preferred system, there's no easy way to delegate operations like generating reasonable-looking strings or `__repr__`.